Jatin-7/gradient-generator/README.md

-### Javascript project to generate CSS gradient and copy it with a button
+### Javascript project to generate CSS gradient and copy it with a click🙂
 🔗[Background Generator](https://jatin-7.github.io/gradient-generator/)